We Are Coming to You!

-Each Mobile CSO unit is staffed by experienced program specialists who are able to complete Cash and Basic Food interviews, eligibility reviews, process changes to active cases, issue EBT cards, and receive documents for Cash, Food, and Childcare programs.
+Each Mobile CSO unit is staffed by experienced program specialists who are able to determine eligibility for the cash, food and child care subsidy programs.
+They process new applications, reviews and changes for active cases, and they issue EBT cards and receive documents.
 The Mobile CSO specialists also determine eligibility for Medicare Savings Programs and Aged, Blind, or Disabled Medicaid.

 Calendar of Events

 - Improve participation in the Basic Food Program by providing services at locations where DSHS representatives do not usually have a presence, including services at senior centers, job fairs, health fairs, migrant worker camps, and community events which will provide broader community outreach.